june-in-exile/will/apps/backend/README.md

 - **Updates**: The following `.env` variables are automatically updated:
   - `PROBATE_WILL_TX_HASH`, `PROBATE_WILL_TIMESTAMP`

-### Step 3: Transfer Estates
+### Step 7: Transfer Estates

-The exeutor executes the `Will.sol` and transfer the estates from the testator to the beneifciaries:
+The executor executes the `Will.sol` and transfers the estates from the testator to the beneficiaries:

 ```sh
 make signature-transfer